Criticism of the government response to Hurricane Katrina: Discrimination against non-U.S. citizens

-There was some criticism by tourists that rescue crews were giving preferential treatment to American citizens first.
+There was some criticism by tourists that rescue crews were giving preferential treatment to American citizens.
 For example, some British tourists trapped in a New Orleans hotel accused the authorities of preferential treatment for Americans during the evacuation as Katrina approached.
 Australian tourists reported a similar experience, compounded by the federal government's refusal to admit consular officers to the New Orleans area and failure to notify the Australian embassy that one missing tourist was in a correctional facility on minor charges.
-South African tourists also reported that tourist buses were commandeered by federal officials, and the tourists told to walk back.
+South African tourists also reported that tourist buses were commandeered by federal officials, and the tourists told to walk.
 Later on, they were driven back by warning shots after waiting near a bridge blocked by armed forces.

 In the days before the storm, Mayor Nagin was particularly blunt in regards to foreign tourists, stating, "The only thing I can say to them is I hope they have a hotel room, and it's a least on the third floor and up.
 Unfortunately, unless they can rent a car to get out of town, which I doubt they can at this point, they're probably in the position of riding the storm out."
 Hotel managers also criticized the treatment of tourists, with one noting they were treated worse than the people in the Superdome.

-However, there were also some reports that portrayed the overall generosity of the American people.
-Some Irish tourists were touched by the "infinite kindness" shown to them by "complete strangers."